 I was surfing the internet in search of a church to visit for my First Time Guest series when I stumbled upon Flames of Fire Church, Pastor Wanda Brown.
-I first encountered her ministry in the early 1990’s.
-I never forgot Wanda because she spoke a prophecy to me that God fulfilled.
+I first encountered her ministry in the early 1990s.
 At the conclusion of her message, she asked me and Rod, my husband, to come to the altar.
 God wanted us to know that changes were coming.
 We should not be worried or concerned because the changes were from him.

 I visited Flames of Fire thinking I would be a complete stranger.
-Instead, I encountered more than a few friends including the guest speaker, whose son had attended Rod’s children church.
+Instead, I encountered more than a few friends, among them the guest speaker, whose son had attended Rod’s children church.
 That kind of spoiled the first time guest experience.
-The article was abandoned to write a profile about Pastor Wanda.
+I abandoned the article to write a profile about Pastor Wanda.

-Wanda Brown has vivid memories of an emotional experience at her Grandfather’s church.
+Wanda Brown has vivid memories of an emotional experience at her grandfather’s church.
 She joined others who flocked to the altar with tears pouring down their faces to cry out for forgiveness.
 God accepted her plea and baptized her in the Holy Spirit with the evidence of speaking in other tongues.
-While her grandfather influenced her family in spiritual matters they failed to fully embrace their commitment to God.
-Her father ran from the call of God on his life.
+While her grandfather influenced her family in spiritual matters, they failed to keep their commitment to God.
+Her father ran from the call of God.

-Several years after Wanda’s salvation her family moved to Covington where she had another life changing experience with God.
-At twelve years of age he called Wanda to preach the gospel.
+Several years after Wanda’s salvation, her family moved to a nearby city where she had another life-changing experience with God.
+At twelve years of age, God called Wanda to preach the gospel.
 She kept that experience in her heart.
 If she had any doubts, God dispelled them when the pastor confirmed what she already knew.
 One Sunday, he called her before the church and announced, “God has called Wanda and separated her to the ministry.”
 He then had the elders lay hands on her and pray.

-Wanda’s experiences with God were rich but her father’s rebellion made life difficult for her family.
-Her church compounded the problem by failing to offer assistance in her family’s time of need.
+Wanda’s experiences with God were rich, but her father’s rebellion made life difficult for her family.
+Her church compounded the problem by failing to offer help in her family’s time of need.
 She often walked two miles to church alone.
 No one offered to give her a ride.
-She heard testimonies about the devil making life miserable as though God were not able to help.
-A pastor claimed God wanted him to drive an old unreliable car to keep him humble.
+She heard testimonies about the devil making life miserable as though God could not help.
+A pastor claimed God wanted him to drive an old, unreliable car to keep him humble.
 Wanda concluded she was already living a hard life and did not want to serve a God who either would or could not help her.

-During this season of her life Wanda became aware of a prophetic gift for which there was little teaching in her church.
+During this season of her life, Wanda became aware of a prophetic gift for which there was little teaching in her church.
 The misunderstood gift resulted in tremendous persecution as Wanda sought to obey God.
-When she entered full time ministry as an evangelist the prophetic anointing grew stronger.
+When she entered full-time ministry as an evangelist, the prophetic anointing grew stronger.
 Wanda prayed God would keep her from error and sought him for answers about the misunderstood spiritual gift.
-She found answers to her questions and confirmation in He Gave Gifts Unto Men by Kenneth Hagin; a scriptural explanation of the apostle, prophet and pastor as God intended them to function in the church.
+She found answers to her questions and confirmation in a book; He Gave Gifts Unto Men; a scriptural explanation of the apostle, prophet and pastor as God intended them to function in the church.

 The summer of 2004, she reluctantly started a prayer meeting in the home of a friend with four people.
-Soon people flocked to the meetings.
-God had already given her the name of the Church, Flames of Fire, which they planted in January 2005.
+Soon, people flocked to the meetings.
+God had already given her a name for the Church, Flames of Fire.

 The members that returned after the hurricane resumed meeting in a home.
-Within two weeks they received an offer to rent a suite in a strip mall.
-Her new monthly expenses with a smaller congregation rose to $1300.
+Within two weeks, they received an offer to rent a suite in a strip mall.
+Her monthly expenses, with a smaller congregation, rose to $1300.

 “I do,” he replied.
 “I am leading you.
 Listen to me and do exactly what I tell you to do.”

 Wanda called the station for cost and available time slots.
 They had an opening on Sunday evening at 5 pm.
 They also had an opening at 6 am that would have been $200 cheaper.
-With the 30 minute program in prime time her expenses would be in excess of $2000 monthly.
-A Fact she pointed out to God, but could not change his mind.
+With the 30-minute program in prime time, her expenses would be over $2000 monthly.
+A fact she pointed out to God, but could not change his mind.